UniMath/agda-unimath/src/foundation/types-with-decidable-existential-quantifications.lagda.md

     f (is-true-Decidable-Prop ∘ b)
 ```

-#### Types that pointedly have decidable existential quantification on subtypes has pointedly decidable existential quantification
+#### Types that pointedly have decidable existential quantifications on subtypes has pointedly decidable existential quantifications

 ```agda
 abstract